UK: +44 845 075 4040

 Unless otherwise agreed the following constitutes the specification for each video package offered by the Supplier:

-4. Animated - With Characters – An animated video comprising of illustrations, recorded graphics of the website screen and static screenshots.
-This video also includes the illustration and animation of characters.
+3. Animated Video – An animated video comprising of illustrations, recorded graphics of the website screen and static screenshots.
+This video also includes the illustration and animation of characters if required.
 Transitions and effects may be applied.
 The package includes animation of the illustrations to show movement of the graphics.
 Text titles and supplied graphics may also be used.
 Additional charges apply for stock imagery or purchased items to be used in the video.

 a.
 Script writing - A script will be written conforming to the Customer’s brief and any additional research the Supplier completes.
 The Supplier will make unlimited amendments until the Customer is happy with the script.
 Once the Customer’s sign off is provided on the script any further amendments may be chargeable.